Democracy Wall: Deng's attitudes at the beginning

 Until this period, most of the big character posters were criticizing the Gang of Four, Mao Zedong, and Hua Guofeng, rather than Deng Xiaoping.
 So, Deng was still supporting the Democracy Wall movement, during this time, as he remarked to several leaders.
 On November 26, he told the Japanese delegates of the Democratic Socialist Party that, according to the Constitution, the Democracy Wall activities were legal.
 However, he noted that some party comrades did not want to criticize Mao, and he agreed.
 Deng's attitude caused more and more people gathering in Democracy Wall and put up poster to express their opinions and support Deng.

 "The Fifth Modernization"

 However, besides the pro-Deng group, there was also anti-Deng voice.
-On December 5, the most famous posters of the Democracy Wall, "The Fifth Modernization: Democracy and Others" written by writer and activist Wei Jingsheng, was posted on Democracy Wall.
+On December 5, 1978, the most famous poster of the Democracy Wall, "The Fifth Modernization: Democracy and Others" written by writer and activist Wei Jingsheng, was posted on Democracy Wall.
 This long article strongly criticized the undemocratic practice of Mao and Deng.
 It also emphasized that (1) the history of Germany, Russia and China proved that anti-democracy was the cause of the poor living conditions of the people; and (2) the political system of Yugoslavia would be a good model for bringing economic wellbeing to the people.